1. Resource Library

 By prioritizing more effective communication from the start of the invoice to cash cycle, you avoid souring customer relationships and costly legal nightmares.

-C-suite leaders seem to be aware of their business’ shortcomings when it comes to handling the “human” side of AR.
+C-suite leaders seem to be aware of their business’ shortcomings when it comes to handling the “human” side of accounts receivable.
 Seventy-three percent of executives report that their invoice to cash cycle is a frequent source of negative customer experiences.

-If the overwhelming majority of executives are aware that they have a customer experience problem in accounts receivable, then why haven’t they solved for it yet?
+So, if the overwhelming majority of executives are aware that they have a customer experience problem in accounts receivable, then why haven’t they solved it yet?

-For starters, we know the AR department has been a lower priority across the business for improvements or technology investments in general compared to other departments, a sentiment strongly felt among CFOs (69%).
+Well, for starters, we know the accounts receivable department has been prioritized less across the business for improvements or technology investments in general compared to other departments, a sentiment strongly felt among CFOs (69%).

-But, more crucially, the recourses that finance departments have had for addressing their limitations in invoice to cash—traditional accounts receivable automation software—just don’t solve for the human side of AR.
+But, more crucially, the solutions that finance departments have had for addressing their limitations in invoice to cash—traditional, autonomous receivables software—just don’t account for the human side of accounts receivable.

 That’s why Versapay created Collaborative Accounts Receivable.

-Collaborative AR is a unique way of addressing the most common challenges in accounts receivable (like resolving payment disputes and maintaining good relationships with late-paying customers).
+Collaborative accounts receivable uniquely addresses the most common challenges in accounts receivable (like resolving payment disputes and maintaining good relationships with late-paying customers) stemming from the widening communication gap between AR teams and their customers’ accounts payable teams.

-Instead of just treating the symptoms of these issues, Collaborative AR focuses on the root cause, which is often related to miscommunication or misalignment of people.
+Instead of just treating the symptoms of these issues, collaborative AR focuses on the root cause, which means it directly tackles the sources of miscommunication and stakeholder misalignment.

-Versapay has created the world’s first Collaborative AR Network, which is what you get when you combine industry-leading accounts receivable automation, combine it with powerful cloud-based collaboration tools, and then add on a next-generation B2B payment network.
+Versapay has created the world’s first Collaborative AR Network, which is what you get when you combine industry-leading accounts receivable automation with powerful cloud-based collaboration tools, and then add on a next-generation B2B payment network.

 You—the supplier—can automate critical tasks like invoice delivery, collections reminders, and cash application as most people expect from an AR automation tool.

-But, unlike most AR automation platforms, Collaborative AR gives your customers a place to view all their invoices and related documents, leave comments or ask questions directly on invoices, upload relevant documentation, and make payments—all in real-time.
+But, unlike most autonomous receivables platforms, collaborative AR systems give your customers a place to view their account status, all their invoices and related documents, leave comments or ask questions directly on invoices, upload relevant documentation, and make payments—all in real-time.

-• 5) Because the payment was made within your online payment portal (where the related invoice number is clearly stated), which integrates with your enterprise resource planning (ERP) system automatically, the payment gets applied immediately.
+Because the payment was made within your online accounts receivable payment portal—where the related invoice number is clearly stated—which integrates with your enterprise resource planning (ERP) system the payment gets applied immediately.

-In this revised scenario, Collaborative AR made the experience of resolving the payment issue quick, seamless, and much less frustrating for everyone involved.
+In this revised scenario, a collaborative accounts receivable automation solution made the experience of resolving the payment issue quick, seamless, and much less frustrating for everyone involved.

-How a customer-focused approach to AR helps your bottom line
+Boost your bottom line with a customer-focused approach to AR

 Most finance leaders’ game plan for improving their accounts receivable functions (if they have one) involves automating their team’s work—but forgets about customers.
 And that misses a big opportunity.